dharmamitra/dharmamitra-frontend-next/README.md

 (**¡NOTE!** only existing message values can be updated without front-end changes.
 If a new content item/key is needed, this must be synchronized with a coresponding UI update.)

 1. `git switch main && git pull`
-2. `git switch content-updates && git merge main`
+2. `git switch content && git merge main`
 3. make content updates
    - **Updating default locale (EN) content**: make changes to `messages/en.json` values only
      - no changes to keys,